ITfoxtec/FoxIDs/docs/deployment.md

 The risk password upload will take a while.

-## Add sample configuration to a track
+## Add sample configuration to a environment

-It is possible to run the sample applications after they are configured in a Foxids track.
-The sample configuration can be added with the [sample seed tool](samples.md#configure-samples-in-foxids-track).
+It is possible to run the sample applications after they are configured in a Foxids environment.
+The sample configuration can be added with the [sample seed tool](samples.md#configure-samples-in-foxids-environment).

 ## Custom primary domains